Tornadoes of 2024: December 5–6 (Argentina)

 Between the night of December 5 and early morning of December 6, 2024 several supercells affected southern Córdoba, one of them producing a tornado-like damage track that affected the surroundings of the towns of Pascanas, Wenceslao Escalante [es] and Laborde [es] respectively.

 The tornado formed at 23:22 p.m. affecting a rural corridor on the outskirts of Pascanas.
 It had a full impact on the dairy farm "Taricco Hermanos", located about 10 km west of Pascanas.
 The tornado, of uncalculated speed, completely destroyed a 50x150 meter barn housing more than 500 cows, caused the death of 3 animals, damaged tractors, hoppers and carts, and generated losses in excess of 1.5 million dollars.
 Milk production fell from 20,500 to 13,000 liters per day, although it began to recover days later.
 There were no human casualties.

 Among the reports of tornadic damage, a very heavy "Champions machinery" (a grader) that was on site to fix the roads appeared in a different place from where it was originally located, with no traces of dragging, that is, it seemed to have been lifted by the air.

 Subsequently, between the night of December 5 and the early morning of December 6, the tornado affected respectively the towns of Laborde and Wenceslao Escalante, where it also threw heavy farm machinery, hoppers, silos and broke medium voltage lines due to the dryness and firmness of the soil.
 Meanwhile, further north in the neighboring town of Justiniano Posee [es], although no tornado damage was reported, it was affected by the same storm with derecho winds and hail.

-December 20 (Argentina)
+December 19 (Argentina)

-On the afternoon of Friday, December 20, 2024, a tornado was recorded southwest of the town of Balcarce, Buenos Aires.
-The tornado kept moving from northwest to southeast through the rural area of Balcarce until it was lost track of, no injuries or official damages were reported.
+In the afternoon of Thursday, December 19, 2024, a large tornado was recorded south of the town of Balcarce, Buenos Aires.

+The tornado continued to move from northwest to southeast between the hills south of Balcarce toward Miramar, as reported by the SMN.
+No injuries or official damage were reported.